 This Story also Contains

-The KCET 2026 syllabus draws from the Class 11 and Class 12 PUC curriculum.
-While every chapter is important, some tend to appear more frequently in the exam.
-Based on past trends, here’s a breakdown of the most vital chapters across the subjects.
+The KCET 2026 Syllabus is related to the Class 11 and 12 curriculum.
+While each chapter is crucial, some are supposed to appear more constantly in the exam.
+As per past trends, here are the details of the most vital chapters across all subjects.
+Physics circulates all fundamental concepts and laws.
+Here are some important chapters that will let you build a great foundation:

 Unit | Chapter | |